kecman/Garage/PLAN.md

 - [Build,DevX] Compiled at time in Window, after version?
 - [Cleanup] memory management for things returned by boost polygon module, should copy them on jai side and add a function to the bindings which free the mesh :Cleanup_Construction_Destruction:
 - [Cleanup] Make the polygon/polyline types use slices, not dynamic arrays, put allocators in the top level
-- [Meta-programming] Autogenerate the console registering code to add commands to the console
-- [Meta-programming] Generate a list of used ImGui functions, to simplify transitioning to a newer version
+- [Meta-programming] Generate a list of used ImGui functions to simplify transitioning to a newer version
 - [UI/UX] Sounds for a more satifying UI?
-- [Commands] Implement geometric equals functions for testing, can be used to compare Jai/C++ implementations
-- [Commands] load_obj <filename> to load files (loading files by drag and drop should effectively run this command)
-- [Commands] Implement commands to change the render settings on stuff
-- [Commands] save_wkt <filename>, load_wkt <filename> to load files (loading files by drag and drop should effectively run this command)
-- [Commands] make_float/make_xform/make_mesh
-- [Commands] xform <id> <transform>
-- [Commands] edit <id> to popup inspection ui
-- [Commands] assign x # assigns x to the previous result?
-- [Commands] undo/redo
 - [Bindings] Improve API, these accept pointers because the c++ functions take const-ref args
 - [Bindings] Can these declarations have notes?
 Check Preload.jai?
 - [Bindings] Write a function to print in wkt format? simpler custom format?